 QoSNoAck, the MSDU is transmitted using a QoS data frame with the Ack Policy subfield in the QoS Control field set to No Acknowledgment (No Ack).
 If the sender STA is an AP and the frame has a group DA, then the MSDU is buffered for transmission and is also sent to the DS.

-If the sender STA is an AP and the frame has a group DA, then the MSDU is buffered for transmission and is also sent to the DS.
+If the sender STA is an AP and the frame has a group DA that is not the GCR concealment address(#2103), then the MSDU is buffered for transmission and is also sent to the DS.

 When an MSDU is received from the MAC_SAP and the recipient STA is not a QoS STA, the MSDU is transmitted using a non-QoS data frame.